MunifTanjim/minimo/exampleSite/content/docs/opengraph.md

 date: 2017-09-26T08:00:00+06:00
 lastmod: 2017-10-11T18:00:00+06:00
 title: Opengraph Support
-authors: ["muniftanjim"]
+authors: ["muniftanjim","achary"]
 categories:
   - features
 tags:
   - og
 slug: opengraph
 ---
-Minimo has built-in support for Opengraph tags.
+Engimo has built-in support for Opengraph tags.
 It will pick up most of the things from your contents' front-matters & Hugo configuration.

 You can use these options in you content's front-matter: